yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

 # Automotive-Standards-Council-Event-Configuration
-Configuration Examples of Automotive Standards Council Events for Automotive Dealers
+Community examples of ASC Events for automotive dealers

+> **Note:** This repository is a community-maintained resource and is not
+> affiliated with or endorsed by any official ASC Event program.

 ## ASC Event iframe integration overview